SSNet Curriculum Project

-One of the primary goals of the Science Studies Network has been to coordinate and build on the rich but dispersed offerings in STSS currently available to graduate and undergraduate students at the University of Washington.
-Here is an overview of resources for students interested in STSS on the UW Bothell, Seattle, and Tacoma campuses.
+One of the primary goals of the Science Studies Network is to coordinate and build on the rich but dispersed offerings in STSS (science, technology and society studies) that are currently available to graduate and undergraduate students at the University of Washington, on the Bothell, Seattle, and Tacoma campuses.

 For information about curriculum development in previous years, click here.